 EasyStore Cloud Intelligent Website Marketing System Platform!

 Hello, friends.
-In this issue, let's continue our discussion on strategies to effectively reduce junk inquiries from Facebook foreign trade ads.
+In this issue, we continue our discussion on effective strategies to reduce Facebook foreign trade ad spam inquiries.

 Fourth strategy: Install Facebook Pixel to track high-quality conversion paths

-For example, set up pixel events (such as "form submission") on inquiry form pages and optimize ads only for users who complete this action; compare conversion data across different ad sets, shutting down ad groups that generate many clicks but zero form submissions.
+For example, set up pixel events (such as "form submission") on inquiry form pages, and optimize ads only for users who complete this action; compare conversion data across different ad sets, and pause ad groups that generate many clicks but zero form submissions.

 Sixth strategy: Highlight "professionalism" in creative materials to reduce misleading clicks

-First, B2B ads should use more real photos or scenario images: e.g., factory displays, production lines, quality inspection processes—avoid influencer-style setups.
+First, B2B ads should use more real photos or scenario images: for example, showing factories, production lines, or quality inspection processes rather than staged influencer-style shots.

-Second, the first 3 seconds of videos should emphasize solutions: e.g., start directly with "Providing customized supply chain services for medium-sized wholesalers" rather than "Click for a surprise"—such creatives lack appeal for B2B clients.
+Second, emphasize solutions in the first 3 seconds of videos: eg, start by stating "Providing customized supply chain services for medium-sized wholesalers" instead of "Click for a surprise"—such creatives lack appeal for B2B clients.

 Seventh strategy: Regularly A/B test ad variables

-Test 2-3 different audience/copy/creative combinations monthly; focus on monitoring "inquiry conversion cost" and "junk inquiry ratio" metrics.
+Test 2-3 groups monthly with different audiences/copy/creative combinations; focus on monitoring "inquiry conversion cost" and "spam inquiry ratio" metrics.

-When Facebook foreign trade ads are flooded with junk inquiries, this combo strategy can effectively reduce them.
-Follow me for more foreign trade advertising insights.
+When Facebook foreign trade ads are bombarded with spam inquiries, this combo strategy effectively reduces them.
+Follow me for more foreign trade ad optimization insights.

-If you have any questions about foreign trade website development or operations, feel free to consult EasyWin technical support via WeChat: Ieyingbao18661939702.
+If you have any questions about foreign trade website development or operations, feel free to consult EasyYingBao technical support via WeChat: Ieyingbao18661939702.
 Our staff will sincerely assist you!

 Image resources are from the internet.
 For copyright issues, please contact 400-655-2477.